Tharun-hub132005/port-scanner-/README.md

 * Save:Save the code as a Python file (e.g., port_scanner.py).

 * Open Terminal/Command Prompt: Navigate to the directory where you saved the file.
+* Run:
+* Scan a specific IP with default common ports (recommended for quick checks):
+* Bash

+python port_scanner.py your_target_ip_or_hostname -c
+# Scan a specific IP for a single port:

+* Bash

+python port_scanner.py your_target_ip -p 22
+# Scan a specific IP for a list of ports:

+ * Bash

+python port_scanner.py your_target_ip -p 21,22,80,443
+# Scan a specific IP for a range of ports:

+* Bash

+python port_scanner.py your_target_ip -p 1-1024
+Scan with a custom timeout:

+* Bash

+python port_scanner.py your_target_ip -p 1-100 -t 0.5
+# Scan a hostname:

+Bash

+python port_scanner.py example.com -c